 A cenotaph in his honour was erected in Père Lachaise Cemetery in Paris on June 16, 1988 and on June 16, 1989, on the 31st anniversary of his execution, Imre Nagy was rehabilitated and his remains reburied with full honors in the same plot after a funeral organised in part by the democratic opposition to the country’s Communist regime.

 Over 200,000 people are estimated to have attended the historic event which strongly participated in bringing down the Stalinist regime.

-Today, opposition parties accuse Viktor Orbán’s right-wing government of Historical revisionism after a popular statue of Nagy was removed from central Budapest to a less central location.
+More recently, opposition parties have accused Viktor Orbán’s right-wing government of historical revisionism after a popular statue of Nagy was removed from central Budapest to a less central location.

 Find out more about Central European history in our On this Day series.